 - Emergency door release.

 - Allows for one-person operation.

 Physical Fitness Training

 Identical to a race car, the body is a machine that must be maintained and able to operate to its fullest potential in order to prevent degradation and failure.
 Combined with our other Health and Wellness Programs the RFH Wellness Center provides an opportunity to work muscles in an ergonomically responsible manner.
 This center is made available to all veterans and members of the military who are visiting our headquarters.

-At Racing For Heroes we have been throught the series of institutional approaches to PTS remedies and have not only been on the receiving end, but also researched and studied professionally to develop and support new ideals that we have found not only help many of us… but others as well.
+At Racing For Heroes, we have been through a series of institutional approaches to PTS remedies and have not only been on the receiving end but also researched and studied professionally to develop and support new ideals that we have found not only help many of us… but others as well.

 We know this because we have done it ourselves.

 |Symptoms based treatment